naveen16/TerminalAssessment/README.md

 I would create a front end using React which would have an interface where you could interact with the graphql server queries.
 I would host the web app on GCP or AWS.
 I would also host the backend graphql server on GCP or AWS (I hosted it on heroku for simplicity, GCP or AWS is better for production because they are more powerful/customizable).
+As far as the data storage I would use the same stack/tools but allow for dynamic downloading of all the contents of the bucket based on input.
+Potentially could include the `gsutil cp` command in the bash script.

 ## 5- How would you deploy this app?
 What would be the CI workflow?

+For the data storage I would use the bash script to download the contents of the bucket and then perform the psql copy on each of them.
+This would be done on the cloud server that we deploy the app to.
-I would deploy the app on GCP or AWS so the graphql server would be available for use.
+I would deploy the server on GCP or AWS so the graphql server would be available for use.
 As far as the CI workflow I would create 3 different environements: Development, Staging, and Production.
 New features would be done in development and once completed I would run a set of test cases against it before allowing for merge into staging.
 Once the tests pass the development branch would merge into staging.
 In this branch we would make a final pass through with testing and make